 Depending on their absorption component

 - Silica gel dehumidifiers.
 Silica gel is widely regarded as the best option for car dehumidifiers.
-It has very high absorption, it’s easily cleansed, and it can last for years when it’s of a high enough quality.
+It has very high absorption, it’s easily cleaned, and it can last for years when it’s of a high enough quality.

 - Others.
 Clay or other materials are also often used in car dehumidifier bags and they do work.
 However, they are typically weaker than silica gel and need to be replaced after several months at most.